nylas/components/components/agenda/README.md

 ## Using It in Your App

-All Nylas components have two ways of dislaying data to your end-user:
+All Nylas components have two ways of displaying data to your end-user:

 1. [Fetching data directly from Nylas](#fetching-data-directly-from-nylas)
 2. [Passing in your own data](#passing-in-your-own-data)